 Everyone You Meet is a Reflection of Yourself

-Physics tells us we effect, which we observe.
-The act of observation is an interactive exchange.
-When we look at something, we change it, and conversely, it changes us.
-When we look at a beautiful sunset, it does something to us.
-It resonates on some level.
-We understand that this beauty is fleeting and temporary.
-Perhaps this is why many cultures dedicate and rituals to sunrises and sunsets.
-The same concept applies to the people we meet.
+Physics tells us we affect everything we observe, is an interactive exchange, when we perceive something, we change it, and conversely, it changes us.
+When we look at a beautiful sunset, it does something to us; it resonates on some deep primal level.
+We understand that this beauty is fleeting and temporary, and perhaps this is why many cultures dedicate and rituals to sunrises and sunsets.
+How do these events make you feel?
+Can we apply the same concept to the people we meet?

 Here’s a simple internal repeating question exercise.
 Select a day or at least an hour when you ask yourself questions about the people you meet and the creatures you see.
 Even the birds and squirrels we encounter have lessons to teach us.

-Ask yourself, what do you see in their faces?
+Ask yourself, what do you see on their faces?
 What answers do you get from asking this question?
 If you get nothing, keep asking.
-Sooner or later, thoughts or emotions will surface, opening your awareness.
-Keep asking yourself, what do you see?
+Eventually, thoughts or emotions will surface, opening your awareness, keep asking yourself, what do you see?

 Everyone You Meet Has Something to Teach You